TIBCOSoftware/tp-helm-charts/docs/workshop/dp-cluster/eks/README.md

 * EFS with Amazon Elastic File System (EFS)

 ### Setup DNS
+## If you want to use same domain for services and user apps
 Please use an appropriate domain name in place of `dp1.aws.example.com`.
-You can use `*.dp1.aws.example.com` as the wildcard domain name for all the DP capabilities.
+You can use `*.dp1.aws.example.com` as the wildcard domain name for all the DP services and capabilities.
+## If you want to use different domain for services and user apps [OPTIONAL]
+Please use an appropriate domain name in place of `services.dp1.aws.example.com`.
+You can use `*.services.dp1.aws.example.com` as the wildcard domain name for all the DP services and capabilities and for user app endpoints (`*.apps.dp1.aws.example.com`).

 You can use the following services to register domain and manage certificates.
 * [Amazon Route 53](https://aws.amazon.com/route53/): to manage DNS.
 You can register your Data Plane domain in Route 53.
 And give permission to external-dns to add new record.
 * [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html): to manage SSL certificate.
 You can create a wildcard certificate for `*.<DP_DOMAIN>` in ACM.
+Also if you want use another Domain for App endpoints you can create another wildcard certificate for `*.<DP_APPS_DOMAIN>` in ACM.
 * aws-load-balancer-controller: to create AWS ALB.
 It will automatically create AWS ALB and add SSL certificate to ALB.
 * external-dns: to create DNS record in Route 53.
 It will automatically create DNS record for ingress objects.